gatehill/imposter-cli/README.md

 Usage:

 ```
-Creates Imposter configuration from one or more OpenAPI/Swagger specification files
+Creates Imposter configuration files.
+If one or more OpenAPI/Swagger
-in a directory.
+specification files are present, they are used as the basis for the generated
+resources.
+If no specification files are present, a simple REST mock is created.

 If DIR is not specified, the current working directory is used.